 Our policy is not to pay director compensation to directors who are also our employees.
 The Board's non-employee director compensation policies provide for non-management directors to receive a one-time award of RSUs with a value of \$50,000 upon initial appointment to the Board, which vest on the second anniversary of the grant date.
 In early 2016, we conducted a review of the compensation paid to our non-employee directors.
-Based on this review and given the large growth in size and complexity of the Company since 2009, when our non-employee director compensation policies were last revised, our Board approved an increase in director compensation as outlined below:
+Based on this review and given the large growth in size and complexity of the Company, our Board approved an increase in director compensation, effective as of the 2017 Annual Meeting of Stockholders, as outlined below.

-Current (\$) Effective as of 2017 Annual Meeting of Stockholders (\$) Key Payment and Vesting Features Are Unchanged from 2016 Annual Compensation: ✓ Retainer payable 100% in cash or 50% in cash and 50% in Class Retainer 70,000 90,000 A common stock, at director's election.
-RSU Grant 90,000 90,000 ✓ Annual RSU grants vest on the first anniversary of the grant Audit Committee Chair 10,000 20,000 date.
-Other Committee Chairs 20,000 ✓ One-time RSU grants vest on the second anniversary of the One-Time RSU Grant upon Joining the Board 50,000 50,000 grant date.
+(\$) Key Payment and Vesting Features ✓ Retainer payable 100% in cash or 50% in cash and 50% in Annual Compensation: Class A common stock, at director's election.
+Retainer 90,000 ✓ Annual RSU grants vest on the first anniversary of the grant RSU Grant 90,000 date.
+Audit Committee Chair 20,000 ✓ One-time RSU grants vest on the second anniversary of the Other Committee Chairs 20,000 grant date.
+One-Time RSU Grant upon Joining the Board 50,000 · ·

-The Board believes that this payment structure is more consistent with the compensation practices of our direct peers and similarly situated companies, including the provision of a more even split between cash and equity compensation.
+The Board believes that our payment structure is consistent with the compensation practices of our direct peers and similarly situated companies.